AtsukoCoffey/search4herbs/README.md

 I would like to give great thanks to my mentor Alan Bushell for his exellent advice and support.
 Also my cohort facilitator Amy Richardson for all the support and assistance.

-During this project's period I needed to go back home to support my family.
-Kindly the Student Care team also supported and worked for me, thank you so much.
+During this project's submission period I needed to go back home to support my family.
+The Student Care team supported and worked with me, thank you so much.

 And also thanks to my family Sean Coffey and Dean Coffey for all the support.